joopringelberg/perspectives-react-integrated-client/README.md

 * `perspectives-react`
 * `perspectives-proxy`

+Furthermore, we use [electron-builder](https://www.electron.build/) to create a distributable file.
+However, this package requires a recent Node version.
+I found it works with v12.18.1.

 The latter module is not required by the App itself, but as an external dependency by both `perspectives-core` and `perspectives-react`.
 Hence it is listed as a dependency in `package.json`.

 ### System and user instances